dorisZ017/hmda/README.md

-# Lending Discrimination analysis with HMDA Dataset
+# Lending Discrimination Analysis with HMDA Dataset

 This project aims to determine whether minorities are discriminated against lending based on data from HMDA program, which is an open-source dataset with records of house mortage applications and their applicants.